By Chet Yarbrough

 Mukherjee implies all physicians need to step back, abandon their professional bias, and pursue treatments that are based on scientific research, symptoms, and reports of their patients.

-Cancer research and experimentation is costly.
+Medical research and experimentation is costly.

 Mukherjee’s history shows the weakness and strength of capitalism and human nature in supporting what humanity needs to defeat cancer.
 His history should be required reading; particularly for physicians, and researchers, but also for the general public.